 TDI: 1-2 What's this?

-If I need to describe the Malagasy cuisine with only one word, that would be “variety”… In so many ways!
+If I had to describe Malagasy cuisine in one word, it would be “various”… In so many ways.
 First, the variety of influences.
-Madagascar was originally inhabited by both Africans and Asians.
+Madagascar is inhabited by both Africans and Asians.
 Eventually, they became a French colony.
-So the culture and its cuisine have influence from all three continents.
+So the culture and its cuisine are influenced by all three ethnicities.

-The second is the variety of different products offered by a single vendor, just like on the picture above.
+The second is the variety of products offered by a single vendor, as shown in the picture above.
 In Madagascar, you won’t find a stand with two or three different things.
 Your head would start spinning from the selection!

-The third would be the variety of ingredients the meal is made out of… Madagascar is famous for its unique flora and fauna that can not be found anywhere else, outside of the island.
-So for food preparation, they use a lot of exotic vegetables, herbs, and spices we are not familiar with.
+The third would be the variety of ingredients the meal is made out of… Madagascar is famous for its unique flora and fauna, which cannot be found anywhere else.
+They’re also unique for food preparation.
+They use many exotic vegetables, herbs, and spices that we are not familiar with.

 2. Peru